LoginRadius/engineering-portal/content/blog/vim-getting-started/index.md

 So you see there's a plugin for anything and everything.
 These plugins are more than enough to make vim a full-blown IDE.

 #### Summing up !!
 VIM makes you write code in the speed of thoughts.
 Just get started, and the rest will follow.
-Steal your friend's vimrc or find one on the internet (there are tons of them) if you dont wanna make one of your own.
+Steal your friend's vimrc or find one on the internet (there are tons of them) if you dont want to make one of your own.

 If you want to slowly blend in into the world of vim then use some vim plugin for your text editor.
 All popular text editors have a vim plugin ( [Here's one for VsCode ](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim))
 Here you go, best of both worlds!
 When you're comfortable enough, go for that complete switch.